Germán Garmendia: Personal life

-Public image
+Public image and Legacy

 He has been considered the most important YouTuber in Latin America.
 Notimérica explained that in its content it uses the performance of various characters in some scenes as a "characteristic resource" to give the videos "great dynamism."
 In April 2013, he was listed in a New York Times article, and in July 2015, he was chosen as the second YouTube's biggest star from the Washington Post, both claiming that their earnings were 1.3 million dollars per year.
 Business Insider also estimated that he earned $2 million.
 He denied being a millionaire in an exclusive interview with the Informe Especial program: "People rely a lot on the CPM in the United States, which is the cost per thousand visits, something that we don't have.
 If in the United States and United Kingdom it's 14 dollars, we have 0.5 dollars."

 In December 2016, he was listed as one of the highest-paid YouTube stars by Forbes, stating that he earned 5.5 million and being the only Latin American YouTuber on the list.
 In January 2018, the BBC chose him as the second most popular YouTuber, and in June 2018, Wired highlighted his aspirations to act, write, and direct in Hollywood during his stay in Los Angeles in 2017.
 On July 16, 2019, he was listed as one of the 25 Most Influential People on the Internet by Time.
 In September 2020, the Monitor Information Agency listed him as one of the most profitable vloggers.
 In 2022, a CashNetUSA study noted that he would have an estimated income of $28,761,924.

-In June 2024, he was featured in a YouTube Official Blog article titled "¡Estos tres creadores la están rompiendo y ya tienen más de 50 MILLONES de suscriptores!" (lit.
-"These three creators are on fire and already have over 50 million subscribers!") for his achievement with JuegaGerman channel.
-This article also mentions creators and friends Fede Vigevani and YOLO AVENTURAS.